 Cost of revenues for the years ended December 31, 2022 were \$15.2 million compared to \$14.3 million for the same period in 2021.
-During the year ended December 31, 2022, the number of neuromonitoring cases increased 24% compared to the year ended December 31, 2021, which drove the costs of revenues increase, partially offset by cost cutting measures.
-Cost of revenues consist primarily of the cost of our internal billing and collection department, internal and external collection costs, technologist and supervising practitioner wages, third-party supervising practitioner fees, and medical supplies.
-Technologist and supervising practitioner wages and medical supplies vary with the number of neuromonitoring cases.
+During the year ended December 31, 2022, the number of neuromonitoring cases increased 24% compared to the year ended December 31, 2021, which drove the costs of revenues increases, partially offset by cost cutting measures.
+Cost of revenues consist primarily of the cost of our internal billing and collection department, internal and external collection costs, technologist and supervising practitioner wages, third-party supervising practitioner fees, and medical supplies vary with the number of neuromonitoring cases.
 The cost of our internal billing and collection department increased as we have increased headcount to align with expected growth in volume and the number of cases to invoice has increased.
 A primary focus for Assure during 2023 will be on reducing the Company's average cost of the delivery in providing our services, both on the technologist and the remote neurology parts of the business.